seandenigris/XML-Parser/repository/XML-Parser.package/XMLConfiguration.class/README.md

-This class stores the shared settings and components of a parser.
+This class stores the shared settings and components for a parser.